Yannik Cudjoe-Virgil

-Yannik Cudjoe-Virgil (born November 28, 1992) is a former American football outside linebacker for National Football League (NFL).
-He played college football at the University of Maryland College Park where he was a pre-season selection in 2014 for the Butkus Award as the best Linebacker in college football.
+Yannik Cudjoe-Virgil (born 28 November 1992) is a former American football outside linebacker for National Football League (NFL).
+He played college football at the University of Maryland College Park where he was a pre-season selection in 2014 for the Butkus Award as the best linebacker in college football.
 As of 2019 he was working in real estate.

-Early years
+Early life

 Cudjoe-Virgil attended and played high school football at Towson High School.